rockroman/CI_PP4-Knowledge-Flow/README.md

 ### CSS
 - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/)was used  to validate the css in the project
-    - web app passed validator with no errors
+    - web app passed validator with no errors.
     <details><summary>Style.css</summary>
     <img src="docs/validation/html-css/css-valid.png" width="800">
     </details>